redox-os/book/src/porting-applications.md

 ### FreeBSD Reference

-If you can't find the program build system flags the FreeBSD port Makefiles are the best reference for feature flags to Redox as they tend to disable Linux-specific features and are adapted to cross-compilation, increasing the program/library compatiblity with non-Linux systems.
+If you can't find the application build system flags the FreeBSD port Makefiles are the best reference for feature flags to Redox as they tend to disable Linux-specific features and are adapted to cross-compilation, increasing the application/library compatiblity with non-Linux systems.

-(You need to disable the program/library's build system tests to make cross-compilation work)
+(You need to disable the application/library's build system tests to make cross-compilation work)

 - [FreeBSD Ports GitHub Mirror](https://github.com/freebsd/freebsd-ports)

 (Use the "Go to file" button to search for the software name)

-## Building/Testing The Program
+## Building/Testing The application

-Tip: If you want to avoid problems not related to Redox install the program dependencies and build to your system first (if packages for your Unix-like distribution aren't available search for Debian/Ubuntu equivalents).
+Tip: If you want to avoid problems not related to Redox install the application dependencies and build to your system first (if packages for your Unix-like distribution aren't available search for Debian/Ubuntu equivalents).

 To build your recipe, run: